 4. Meeting for a glass of wine?
 One should be your limit.
 No, I am not kidding.
 Be sober and smart.

 5. Always: ‘Google’ the guy or gal.
-Check Facebook and Linkedin.
+Check them out on Facebook and Linkedn.

 Note: Click here: Washington D.C.’s police department recommends the following tips.